Book your visit to Amos Rex in advance

 Chartered buses can leave and pick-up groups outside Lasipalatsi, on Mannerheimintie, but there is no parking available.

 An accessible entrance is situated on the Lasipalatsi Square side.
 Those who use the accessible entrance can buy tickets in the museum gift shop.
+The Mannerheimintie doors are heavy and they are not automatic.

 Three accessible toilets are available on the exhibition level.